BlackGanglion/Javascript-LocalCompiler/README.md

 # How to bulid

-First, you should install python environment on your computer, I suggest installing python2.7
+First, you should install python environment on your computer, I suggest installing **python2.7**

-then, you should generate project files
+Then, you should generate project files

         python build\gyp_v8

-if gyp tell you \third_party\icu\icu.gyp not found, you should install some third-party modules( you should install [svn tool](http://tortoisesvn.net/downloads.html) )
+If gyp tell you \third_party\icu\icu.gyp not found, you should install some third-party modules( you should install [svn tool](http://tortoisesvn.net/downloads.html) )

         svn co http://src.chromium.org/svn/trunk/deps/third_party/cygwin third_party/cygwin
         svn co https://src.chromium.org/chrome/trunk/deps/third_party/icu46 third_party/icu

-if project files generate successfully, you will get all.sln and open it by VS2013
+If project files generate successfully, you will get **all.sln** and open it by **VS2013**

 ![](20150919141953.jpg)

-then, start building solution
+Then, start building solution

 ![](20150919170241.jpg)

-Now, you can use d8.exe or shell.exe to run your javascript code, and it is similar with the console of many browsers, especially Chrome, which is based on the V8.
+Now, you can use **d8.exe** or **shell.exe** to run your javascript code, and it is similar with the console of many browsers, especially Chrome, which is based on the V8.
 There are some subtle differences between them.
 For example, you can't use the method of **console.log()** to print output the result of your code

 ![](20150919170544.jpg)